 When we first tested Visible, the service limited its data speeds to 5 Mbps.
 At that time, we recorded a top download speed of 5.89 Mbps at the University of California, Berkeley, campus.
-For comparison, my iPhone SE tied to Verizon posted a 16.4-Mbps download speed at that same location at the same time.
+For comparison, an original iPhone SE tied to Verizon posted a 16.4-Mbps download speed at that same location at the same time.

-We've gone back and tested Visible's performance again now that the cap's been lifted, and we can confirm the speeds are much, much better than anything customers saw previously.
+We went back and tested Visible's performance again when the cap disappeared, and speeds were much, much better than anything customers saw previously.
 In our office in New York City, near Bryant Park, we pulled down 47.5 Mbps in Ookla's Speedtest app.
 In Southampton, PA, we recorded a top speed of 105 Mbps.

-However, Visible's newly-unfettered speeds aren't quite as consistently high as you'd hope.
+However, Visible's unfettered speeds aren't quite as consistently high as you'd hope.
 Even though the network has ditched that pesky speed cap, Visible users are still subject to deprioritization during times of congestion.
 And, as we found in a string of head-to-head tests between a Visible-powered iPhone XS and a OnePlus 6T on Verizon, that often results in throttling for those who access Big Red's network through the discount prepaid network.